 Shovel The Land

 Once you have determined and cured your soil health, the next step is to dig the land.
 This will help loosen up any compacted areas and make it easier for roots to grow deeper into the soil.
-You should use a shovel to dig 8-12 inches deep in your soil.
+You should use a shovel to dig your soil 8-12 inches deep.

-When digging, be sure to remove any large rocks or debris that could interfere with plant growth.
+Remove any large rocks or debris that could interfere with plant growth when digging.

 Additionally, if you notice any clumps of dirt or dry areas during this process, take a moment to break them apart and moisten them with water.
 Doing so will ensure an even distribution of nutrients throughout your garden bed.

 After you have finished digging, smooth out the surface of your garden bed using a rake or hoe.
-Doing so will make planting easier and give your crops a better chance at success by providing them with more space to grow.
-With these steps complete, you are now ready for the final step – planting.
+Doing so will make planting easier and give your crops a better chance at success by giving them more space to grow.
+With these steps complete, you are ready for the final step – planting.

 Remove The Rocks